NamNamIoT/ESP32_CANOPUS/README.md

 |       Case        | Plastic                        | Mount dinrail         |

 #### 🧑🏻‍🔧 Hardware Setup
--Cable USB type C for power and upload code
+-Cable USB type C for power and upload code.
 -Power 5-24VDC.
   There's really no need because we used 5V power via type C cable.
   Both type C cable and power supply via terminal can be connected at the same time.
--Cbale ethernet, Use for ethernet demos.
+-Cable ethernet, Use for ethernet demos.

 #### 🧑🏼‍💻 Software Setup
 +Install IDE arduino.
 Follow [this](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE), skip if you done.